-In other words, the company’s vision of providing timely news and entertainment to their subscribers (while making advertising revenue) was as valid today as when the company started decades ago.
+Vision drives great products, not the other way around.
+In other words, the company’s vision of providing timely news and entertainment to its subscribers (while making advertising revenue) was as valid today as when the company started decades ago.
 What was broken was the way they were delivering this information.
-Subscriptions to printed papers and magazines were in decline and the operational costs were swallowing up the little profit they produced.
+Subscriptions to printed papers and magazines were in decline, and the operational costs were swallowing up the little profit they produced.
 Unfortunately, they were late to the digital game and were desperately trying to catch up before going bankrupt.

 Similar examples come from Blockbuster and Yellow Pages.
 Blockbuster’s vision to provide home movie entertainment is still as valid as ever, but their delivery method became obsolete when Netflix took advantage of hard trends, like the constant increase of network bandwidth, to provide streaming media.
 Similarly, Yellow Pages’ vision to provide access to business and contact information is still valid today, but their delivery method became obsolete when Google gave us instant access to all that information and more through our browsers.